DataFire/Integrations/integrations/generated/azure_azsadmin_edgegatewaypool/README.md

 ## Definitions

 ### EdgeGatewayPool
-* EdgeGatewayPool `object`: This resource represents an edge gateway pool, which contains an array of gateways.
+* EdgeGatewayPool `object`: This object represents an edge gateway pool, which contains a list of gateways.
   * properties [EdgeGatewayPoolModel](#edgegatewaypoolmodel)
   * id `string`: URI of the resource.
-  * location `string`: Region Location of resource.
+  * location `string`: The region where the resource is located.
   * name `string`: Name of the resource.
-  * tags `object`: List of key value pairs.
+  * tags `object`: List of key-value pairs.
   * type `string`: Type of resource.

 ### EdgeGatewayPoolList
-* EdgeGatewayPoolList `object`: A pageable list of edge gateway pools.
+* EdgeGatewayPoolList `object`: A pageable list of edge gateway pools objects.
   * nextLink `string`: The URI to the next page.
-  * value `array`: The array of edge gateway pools in this page.
+  * value `array`: List of edge gateway pool objects.
     * items [EdgeGatewayPool](#edgegatewaypool)

 ### EdgeGatewayPoolModel
-* EdgeGatewayPoolModel `object`: A model holding all properties of an edge gateway pool.
+* EdgeGatewayPoolModel `object`: An object that contains the properties of an edge gateway pool.
-  * edgeGateways `array`: List of the edge gateways in this pool.
+  * edgeGateways `array`: List of the edge gateways in the pool.
     * items `string`
   * gatewayCapacityKiloBitsPerSecond `integer`: Gateway capacity in kilobits per second.
-  * gatewayType `string`: The gateway type (S2sIPsec, S2sGre, etc).
+  * gatewayType `string`: The gateway type, for example, S2sIPsec, S2sGre, and so on.
   * greVipSubnet `string`: The GRE VIP subnet.
   * numberOfGateways `integer`: The number of gateways in the pool.
   * publicIpAddress `string`: The public IP address.